stavroskasidis/ExecuteRange-WowAddon/README.md

 ## Description
 Supported spells will glow when the target is below a certain percentage of health and optionally a spell alert will be shown.
 The spell alert overlay is configurable (texture/location/color etc)

-Supports: Bartender4, Blizzard Default UI
+Supports: Bartender4, Dominos, Blizzard Default UI